 “How many warriors do we have to attack the Erda forces?”

-“We have about nine hundred trained soldiers.
-We have taken many casualties over the millennia.
+“We have nine hundred trained soldiers.
+There have been many casualties over the years.
 We have several thousand in training, but they will not be available for some time,” explained Lar.

 The weapon on her arm vibrated; Zeta looked at Lar.